GianlucaFormica/RepData_PeerAssessment1/PA1_template.md

 ## 6 2.0943396       25    Weekday
 ```

-5.2 Take the means of each variable per activity and per day
+##5.2 Take the means of each variable per activity and per day

+From the panel plot below it is clear that on weekend the average steps peaks earlier on (interval 500-1000) whereas on weekdays the average steps peaks latter (interval 1500 -1700)

 ```r
 library(lattice)